webradiocontrol/wrc-morse-key-adapter/README.md

 # Web Radio Control morse key and PTT adapter

+**NOTE:** This documentation and code is for the latest version 2 (v2) of the USB adapter.
+See the [v1 branch](webradiocontrol/wrc-morse-key-adapter/tree/v1) if you are looking for the old version 1 documentation.

 This is a USB adapter for a physical morse key and a PTT switch to be used with [Web Radio Control](https://doc.webradiocontrol.tech/) amateur radio station remote control software.
 The adapter connects to a computer or a mobile device via a USB port and represents itself as a standard keyboard.
 The adapter will use Web Radio Control user interface keyboard shortcuts